 - 22 Technical and Professional Networks generate activities covering the full spectrum of reliable information, industry leading events and access to expertise across the IET’s engineering and technology areas.

 - Inspec is the leading English language bibliographic information service for scientific and technical literature.
-Published by the IET, it recently indexed its 14 millionth record.
+Published by the IET, and has over 15 million records.

 Providing a professional home for life for engineers and technicians

 - The IET offers professional designations of TMIET, MIET and FIET.

 - The IET delivers tailored membership packages to professional engineers and technicians, relevant to their career stage, with the IET Advantage programme for graduates and IET Signature programme for apprentices and technicians

 - IET Connect (formerly the IET’s Benevolent Fund) provides legal advice and financial assistance to IET members and their dependents.